 - constant worrying

 - fear of social situations

 - constant worry about your health

-If you have already been diagnosed with a mental health problem, you can still refer yourself to a psychological therapies service (or a GP can refer you).
+If you have already been diagnosed with a mental health condition, you can still refer yourself to an NHS psychological therapies service (IAPT), or a GP can refer you.